faridg/pylon0/README.md

 # pylon0

-pylon0 is a very basic wordpress theme
+pylon0 is a very basic wordpress theme built from scratch